 Yet, investing your money without appropriate results hurts your business’s bottom line.
 That’s why you’ve got to be smarter with your campaigns.
 Smart PPC marketers get the best results.

-If you’ve been skeptical about AdWords because you’re scared of losing money, you can take solace in this fact: Based on the major marketing key performance indicators (KPIs), AdWords still generates the highest ROI.
+If you’ve been skeptical about AdWords because you’re scared of losing money, you can take solace in this fact: Based on the major marketing key performance indicators (KPIs), AdWords still generates the highest conversion rate and ROI.

-In this article, you’ll learn the best ways to improve your AdWords conversion rate.
+In this article, you’ll learn the best ways to improve your Google AdWords conversion rate with conversion tracking tools.
 The items on the checklist below are proven to work.
 Let’s get started:

 #1: Reverse-Engineer the Path of Purchase